This post was updated on February 26, 2021.

 - URL – Do visitors retrieve the same site with or without typing in “www”?
 If not, this could cause confusion and be detrimental to SEO.

-- Plugins – Review your plugins to ensure the ones you are using are trusted and 100% necessary.
-Plugins can be a great help but they can also slow down your website or even introduce incorrect structured data schema without you realizing it.
+- Plugins – Review your plugins to ensure the ones you are using at trusted and 100% necessary.

 - Privacy Policy – Depending on your state, privacy policies are sometimes required by federal or state law.
 A privacy policy also builds trust with clients and consumers.